RillingDev/rilling.dev/source/index.md

 Hi, I'm Felix.

 I'm a Software Developer from Germany currently working at [Cryptshare AG](https://www.cryptshare.com/).
-My main areas of interest are frontend development using the latest web technologies, making sites fast and accessible, or backend development using JavaScript, Java or Rust.
+My main areas of interest are frontend development using the latest web technologies, making sites fast and accessible, or backend development using JavaScript, Java, or Rust.
 I use the pronouns _he/him_.

 ## Professional Experience